Fudgedotdotdot/Fudgedotdotdot.github.io/content/posts/raspberry_penbox/index.md

 ```

 #### Installing Drivers
-Since our OS is Raspberry Pi OS and not Kali, we don't have the drivers that work out of the box for our Alpha antenna.
+Our OS is Raspberry Pi OS and not Kali, we don't have the drivers that work out of the box for our Alpha antenna.

 Installing them requires building them from source.
 I used the maintained version here [https://github.com/lwfinger/rtw88](https://github.com/lwfinger/rtw88).
 I'm currently using the rtw88 drivers installed manually with *make, make install, etc...*.